Vegan Red Velvet Cookies

 These vegan red velvet cookies are soft and chewy with slightly crunchy edges.
 They’re flavoured with a hint of vanilla and a little bit of chocolate and are packed with dairy-free white chocolate chips.

-I have honestly been loving these cookies lately!
+I have honestly been loving these dairy-free, eggless red velvet cookies lately!

-I find my double chocolate version of these so addictive and make them on a regular basis.
+I first mastered my cookie recipe with my double chocolate version and have made so many flavours since.
+They are so addictive and I make them on a regular basis!

 The soft, chewy texture with the chocolate chunks is just…